 Online Courses

 All course meeting times are according to Eastern Time (ET).
 Please carefully consider whether the meeting time will be feasible for your schedule.
 Class times are for synchronous (face-to-face) online meetings.
-Asynchronous classes (those with limited or no face-to-face meetings) are indicated in the course descriptions below.
+Asynchronous classes (those with limited or no face-to-face meetings) are indicated in the course descriptions.

 Course information is occasionally updated.
 Please continue to monitor the website for any changes.

-A range of disciplinary perspectives on key topics in contemporary African Studies: nationalism and pan-Africanism, imperialism and colonialism, genocide and famine, development and democratization, art and music, age and gender.
+A range of disciplinary perspective on key topics in contemporary African Studies: nationalism and pan-Africanism, imperialism and colonialism, genocide and famine, development and democratization, art and music, age and gender.

 Monday, Tuesday, Thursday: 12:30PM – 2:35PM (ET)